re:publica Goes POP

-Web 2.0 as an interactive participatory network was still in its infancy, the circle of people who came together for the first re:publica were a cross-section of those first net-citizens who populated the web driven almost solely by a non-professional impetus.
+Web 2.0 as an interactive participatory network was still in its infancy.
+It was a circle of people who came together for the first re:publica were a cross-section of those first net-citizens who populated the web driven almost solely by a non-professional impetus.
 In doing so, they had created an alternative living space and thereby proven that real life can exist in the non-physical world.

-Ten years later, the internet, and especially the social media channels have shifted from a niche to a mass medium: In June of this year, Facebook alone was able to thank its 30 million active users in Germany – more than a third of the country’s population.
+Ten years later, the internet, and especially the social media channels have shifted from a niche to a mass medium: In June 2017, Facebook alone was able to thank its 30 million active users in Germany – more than a third of the country’s population.